sofvanh/node-taker/README.md

 - Merge maps together
   - See how different systems are actually closely related
   - Over time, build a massive visual representation of how everything works together, from physics to nutrition to world history and beyond
-- Future: Get insights on overlooked concepts and connections from your AI assistance
+- Future: Get insights on overlooked concepts and connections from your AI assistant

 > Don't take notes; Take nodes!